Badea-pro/login-page-MEAN-stacks/README.md

 This project has been created by Badea khabloos.

-extract the 'src.rar' file into the frontend file.
+Extract the 'src.rar' file into the frontend file.

 To start the app: